mittelmark/microemacs/docs/emf-tutorial.md

 As you can see the default value for register variables is an empty string.

-There are as well register variables with the prefix `#p` which means that the should be as well visible in the calling macro.
+There are as well register variables with the prefix `#p` which means that the should be as well visible in the calling macro, so the parent macro.
 Here an example:

 ```{.emf eval=true}